 Ida B. Wells was a journalist, a civil rights activist and a suffragist.
 She also was a wife, mother and elder whose matriarchal influence on my family remains strong and intact.
 I hope that those who invoke her legacy, image and work do so in a positive manner that is consistent with the spirit of truth, justice and inclusion with which she lived her life.
 As her great-granddaughter, I would like to see a monument to my ancestor created without it being tied to the destruction or removal of something else.

-Author, Speaker, Professor
+Author, Speaker, Educator

 Great-granddaughter of Ida B. Wells